microsoft/WhatTheHack/038-MdwCovid19/Student/04-OnPremIngest.md

-# Challenge 3: Ingest from On-Premises SQL DB
+# Challenge 4: Ingest from On-Premises SQL DB

 [< Previous Challenge](./02-CloudIngest.md) - **[Home](../README.md)** - [Next Challenge >](./04-TransformLoad.md)

-## Background story
+## Introduction

 Congratulations, Caladan has now centralized their cloud data!
 Remember that the on-premise data also needs to be incorporated.